COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/install.md

 ## Final Notes

 - GitHub Actions CI/CD is available and runs tests on pull requests.
-- This setup is for local development as used in Demo 3.
+- This setup is for local development.